When dreams come true.

 Ferme Louis d'Or

-Managed by the Morin family for five generations, the farm turned to organic production in the 1980s.
-The herd of Holstein and Jersey cows are fed hay on a daily basis and kept in a stall free cattle barn in the winter.
+Managed by the Morin family for five generations, the farm hosts the herd of Holstein and Jersey cows fed hay on a daily basis and kept in a stall free cattle barn in the winter.
 In the summer, they are in the pasture and graze on clover, timothy, meadow grass and other organic grasses.
 The resulting milk is of an exceptional quality and perfect for cheesemaking.

 Number of employees